Magd Abdel Wahab

 Magd Abdel Wahab is a Belgian academic, professor, and chair of applied mechanics at Ghent University and an honorary professor at Yuan Ze University in Taiwan.
 He is a researcher, author in computational mechanics, and a Imam of Islam.
-He is the head of the Applied Mechanics Research Group of Laboratory Soete.
+He is the head of the Applied Mechanics Research Group of Laboratory Soete, Editor-in-Chief of Journal of Sandwich Structures and Materials and Founding Editor (Former Editor-in-Chief) of Journal of Applied Mechanics (MDPI).

 Wahab has published over 800 papers and technical reports in Solid Mechanics and Dynamics of Structures.
 He has been cited over 21000 times.
 His research interests include fatigue of materials, durability, damage mechanics, dynamics and vibration of structures, and fracture mechanics.
 He has authored the books Logic and Islam Part I: Faith issues: Answers to current questions; Logic and Islam Part II: Scientific issues; Mechanics of Adhesives in Composite and Metal Joints; Finite Elements In Fracture Mechanics and Dynamics and Vibration: An Introduction and has edited 25 books.

 Education

 Wahab received his BSc in civil engineering in 1988 and his MSc in structural mechanics in 1991 from Cairo University, Egypt.
 In 1995, he completed his PhD in structural mechanics from KU Leuven, Belgium, and in 2008, he was awarded a Doctor of Science degree from the University of Surrey.